 - Stay positive and motivated, even when things are tough.

-- Get help from friends or family members if you feel like you’re struggling too much on your own.
+- Get help from friends or family if you’re struggling too much.

 - It might be helpful to take a break from studying and try again later.